intelowlproject/docs/docs/IntelOwl/contribute.md

    "data.tags.0": "tags" # we just want the first tag }
 ```

-With this `AnalyzerReport` and its mapping, we will create a DataModel with these conditions
+With the previously shown `AnalyzerReport` and its mapping, we will create a DataModel with these conditions
 ```python3
 # the values are lowercase because everything inside the DataModel is converted to lowercase
 assert external_urls == ["intelowl.com", "https://intelowl.com"]